-53 Charles Gayarré, The History of Louisiana, 4 vols., W. J. Widdleton, New York, 1866.
+&lt;sup>52 Charles Gayarré, The History of Louisiana, 4 vols., W. J. Widdleton, New York, 1866.

-Perhaps if Norwood connected the context behind Belli's time in Kentucky, it would have also led him to recognize that Belli was more than "one of the chief movers" in the formation and operation of The Political Club.
+recognize that Belli was more than "one of the chief movers" in the formation and operation of The Political Club.
 Belli, a virtual stranger in the state to many at the time, seemed to quickly assemble the majority of well-known Kentuckians who became members of the Club, and who also staunchly opposed alliance with Spain.
-Those men pushed for public support of their opposition, relying a great deal on their celebrity and standing in their communities.
+Those men pushed for public support of their opposition, relying a great deal on their celebrity, and standing in their communities.
 Finding many of these same men already veterans of the Revolution, as well as Freemasons, the idea that Belli pushed for the formation of a Masonic lodge in Central Kentucky that would bring additional voice and support against Wilkinson's scheme for an alliance with Spain, is not a leap in logic.